 Pumpkin Carving Tips – How to Preserve your Jack -o- Lantern

-You can add 1 tsp of bleach to 1 gallon of water if you want.
-The bleach will help kill bacteria and delay decay and help your pumpkin stay fresh longer.
+You can also add 1 tsp of bleach to 1 gallon of water if you want.
+The bleach will help kill bacteria and delay decay and help your pumpkin stay fresher longer.

 Another tip is to place your carved pumpkins in the refrigerator if it is warm outside instead of leaving them out over night.
-My husband spends a lot of time and each year our pumpkins have a theme so he wants his hard work to pay off.
+My husband spends a lot of time carving and each year our pumpkins have a theme so he wants his hard work to pay off and last longer.
 He often sprays them with the water mixture he places them in a large plastic bag or wraps them with saran wrap to keep them moist and places them in our refrigerator.

 Another tip is to rub petroleum jelly (Vaseline) on the cut edges of your carving, it will help it from drying out.
 If you place a lit candle inside your pumpkin be sure to coat the lid with ground cinnamon, nutmeg or pumpkin pie spice.
 It makes for a great smell

 Here is a great recipe for your pumpkin seeds too!